Lenard-Balescu correction to mean-field theory: Formal argument and main difficulties

 \subsection{Justifying the Markovian limit: a question of timescales}

-While the problem is reduced as above to propagating~\eqref{eq:nonMarkov} on longer timescales $t\gg1$, two main difficulties show up: \begin{enumerate}[$\bullet$] \item The orders of magnitude of the cumulants in~\eqref{eq:orders-cum} are a priori only rigorously established on the unit timescale $t\sim1$ and should be extended uniformly on longer timescales. \item The operators~$M$'s and $S$'s in Lemma~\ref{lem:eqns} involve $v$-derivatives, hence the error terms in the truncated equations~\eqref{eq:truncate-BBGKY} involve $v$-derivatives of higher-order cumulants.
-While cumulants are typically only controlled in $\Ld^2_\beta$ (e.g.~\eqref{lem:cum-ap}), or even in weaker spaces (e.g.~Lemma~\ref{lem:truncate-eqn-G123}), this lack of regularity of the errors may come in resonance with the singularity of the long-time propagators for the linearized Vlasov operators $L$'s in~\eqref{eq:truncate-BBGKY}, leading to possibly diverging contributions. \end{enumerate} The two difficulties appear to be closely related, as solving the former typically leads to difficulties of the latter type.
-In order to illustrate the difficulty, let us consider a typical error term from~\eqref{eq:truncate-BBGKY}, that is,
+While the problem is reduced as above to propagating~\eqref{eq:nonMarkov} on longer timescales $t\gg1$, two main difficulties show up: \begin{enumerate}[$\bullet$] \item The expected decay $G_N^{2k},G_N^{2k+1}=O(\frac1{N^k})$, cf.~\eqref{eq:orders-cum}, can only be proved on the mean-field timescale $t\sim1$.
+On longer timescales, rather appealing to the suboptimal time-uniform estimate $G_N^{m+1}=O(\frac1{N^{m/2}})$, cf.~Lemma~\ref{lem:cum-ap}, additional spurious terms involving $G_N^2,G_N^4$ have therefore to be taken into account in~\eqref{eq:nonMarkov}. \item The uniform estimate $G_N^{m+1}=O(\frac1{N^{m/2}})$ holds only in weak spaces, typically in~$\Ld^2_\beta$, cf.~Lemma~\ref{lem:cum-ap}.
+Since the operators $M$'s and $S$'s in Lemma~\ref{lem:eqns} involve $v$-derivatives, the error terms in the truncated equations~\eqref{eq:truncate-BBGKY} involve $v$-derivatives of higher-order cumulants, and the resulting lack of regularity of the errors may come in resonance with the singularity of the long-time propagators for the linearized Vlasov operators $L$'s, leading to possibly diverging contributions. \end{enumerate} In order to illustrate the difficulty, let us consider a typical error term from~\eqref{eq:truncate-BBGKY}, that is,

 which we aim to analyze on the long timescale $t=N^r\tau$, $\tau\sim1$, for some $r>0$.
 This is equivalently reformulated in terms of Laplace transform: with the notation $\widetilde R^\alpha_N:=\int_0^\infty R^{N^r\tau}_Ne^{-\alpha\tau}d\tau$, $\Re\alpha>0$, we compute